tsuesser/aide_design/README.md

 3. Make sure your new package works:
     * Update your package through pip and ensure the version number has changed: `$pip install aide_design --upgrade` and `$pip list`
     * If the version number now matches, you've successfully upgraded the pip package.

+## General development advice
+Please refer to the [Numpy package](https://github.com/numpy/numpy) on GitHub for good coding practices.